Trigger and content warning: this article discusses suicide, death, and ableist language

 Usually, I kept my face neutral and straight and did not talk at all.
 Sometimes, my oppressed feelings would burst out as tears, ranting, and self harm.
-I cried that I wanted to die rather than living.
+I cried that I wanted to die rather than live.
 One family member would respond: “Then go out and kill yourself."
-At those moments, I felt I was unable to speak anymore, so I would go to my room or outside to cry and do things to relieve anxiety such as biting my fingers or tearing books.
+At those moments, I felt that I wasn't able to speak anymore, so I would go to my room or outside to cry and do things to relieve anxiety such as biting my fingers or tearing books.
 Throughout the years, I became accustomed to the violence around me.

 Part 2.
 Police

-Police asked, “what happened?”
+The Police asked, “what happened?”
 I tried speaking, but my words became broken, stuttering.
-I was not looking straight into their face but side ways.
+I wasn't looking straight into their face but sideways.
 They asked, “do you need anything?”
 I said, with a crawling voice, that I wanted to go home.
 I felt my accent stronger than usual.
 I made a faint smile which was soon distorted with facial numbness.
 They said I looked a bit lucid.
 They whispered to each other.
 They said I needed to go to hospital.
-I said I did not want to.
+I said I did not want to go.
 They said I did not have a right to refuse.
 They took me.

-I was institutionalized about a week and released.
-After that, I have researched and met pro-bonos, social workers, and community organizers to know whether there was anything I could do in the situation.
-Their answers were no. But I wondered if I spoke right, if I were not Asian, if I were not disabled, I wouldn’t have experienced this.
+I was institutionalized for about a week and released.
+After that, I researched and met pro-bonos, social workers, and community organizers to know whether there was anything I could do in the situation.
+Their answers were no. But I wondered if I spoke right, if I were not Asian, if I were not disabled, if I wouldn’t have experienced this.
 At the same time, I knew that I was able to be released in a week because there was another institution behind me where I was associated and because I was able to connect with the people outside the psychiatric ward.
-Nevertheless, the interaction with police and institutionalization gave me this message that I would not be safe in public space.
+Nevertheless, the interaction with police and institutionalization gave me the message that I would not be safe in public spaces.
 It was so easy and quick to be labelled as crazy, dangerous, and abnormal depending on who has the power to define the madness.
 Sometimes I felt sad that my friend did not provide the support I wanted.
-Meanwhile, I understood that they might not have proper resources on how to interact in crisis situation.
-For the individuals who were not trained for responding to crisis situation, it might seem difficult to figure out what are the ways they could do in the situation.
+Meanwhile, I understood that they might not have had proper resources on how to interact with someone in a crisis situation.
+For the individuals who weren't trained on responding to a crisis situation, it might seem difficult to figure out what are the best ways they could go about the situation.

-If the police was called, and the reported one became institutionalized, it is very important to follow up with the individual after the situations so that the person could feel connected to the outside world.
-A sudden change of surroundings against the will often brings about an extreme sense of isolation, helplessness, and increased depression and anxiety.
+If the police is called, and the reported one becomes institutionalized, it is very important to follow up with the individual after the situation so that the person can feel connected to the outside world.
+A sudden change of surroundings against their will often brings about an extreme sense of isolation, helplessness, and increased depression and anxiety.
 After being de-institutionalized, be consistent about support and let the person know that they are being supported.
 It is also helpful to have multiple supporters so that you are not burned out as well.
-Lastly, create a support network by sharing resources and keeping in touch with one another on constant basis.
+Lastly, create a support network by sharing resources and keeping in touch with one another on a constant basis.

 I remember my story.
-I made it into a poetry, a zine, a writing, and spoken language.
+I made it into a poem, a zine, writing and spoken language.
 At the same time, I want to hear other people's stories.
 I want to learn how to support myself and other people.
 I want to create alternative system of support with allies.
-I hope in some day, these tiny grassroot efforts contribute to dismantling systems of violence and oppression.
+I hope someday, these tiny grassroot efforts contribute to dismantling systems of violence and oppression.